mattmakai/fullstackpython.com/source/content/pages/12-meta/03-about-author.markdown

 [Underwear](https://github.com/mattmakai/underwear) and
 [Choose Your Own Adventure Presentations](https://github.com/mattmakai/choose-your-own-adventure-presentations).

-You can reach him by email at matthew.makai@gmail.com, although he can't respond to every email, so he'll do his best to respond when possible.
+You can reach him by email at matthew.makai@gmail.com.
+However, he can't respond to every email, so he'll do his best to respond when possible.